anthonybguillermo/picturesque/README.md

 - [Displate](https://displate.com/displate/1542421)
 - [House of Mouse](https://thehouseofmouse.herokuapp.com/)

-Previous Code Institute Projects were also an inspiration for this project (Love Running, Resume, Whiskey Drop, Thorin & Company, Task Manager Application and Boutique Ado).
+Previous Code Institute Projects were also an inspiration and basis for this project (Love Running, Resume, Whiskey Drop, Thorin & Company, Task Manager Application and Boutique Ado).